Code-Institute-Submissions/ci_milestone2/README.md

 ###### Contact page

 - Checkboxes and radio buttons were too close to one another on mobile.
-Solution was to add margin bottom to all input boxes.
+Solution: add margin bottom to all input boxes.

 ## Deployment